lab1092/blender-manual_ja/manual/modeling/curves/editing.rst

 Hiding Elements
 ---------------

-When in :guilabel:`Edit` mode, you can hide and reveal elements from the display.
+When in *Edit* mode, you can hide and reveal elements from the display.
 This can be useful in complex models with many elements on the Screen.

 Hide Selected elements
    Use :kbd:`H`, or the :menuselection:`Curve --> Show/Hide --> Hide Selected` menu option from the 3D window header.

 Show Hidden elements
-   Use :kbd:`alt-H`, or the :menuselection:`Curve --> Show/Hide --> Show Hidden` menu option from the 3D window header.
+   Use :kbd:`Alt-H`, or the :menuselection:`Curve --> Show/Hide --> Show Hidden` menu option from the 3D window header.

 Hide Unselected elements
-   Use :kbd:`shift-H`, or the :menuselection:`Curve --> Show/Hide --> Hide Unselected` menu option from the 3D window header.
+   Use :kbd:`Shift-H`, or the :menuselection:`Curve --> Show/Hide --> Hide Unselected` menu option from the 3D window header.

 ----